 - The temperature rise you’d like to achieve

 First, calculate the cubic feet of your garage to accurately estimate the best size of heater for your space.
 Multiply the length and width of your garage floor to obtain the correct square footage.
 Then, multiply this number by the ceiling height to obtain the cubic feet.

 Next you’ll need to know the temperature rise, or the total degrees your garage must be heated to reach your desired room temperature.
 To calculate temperature rise, subtract the coldest average low winter temperature from optimal heated room temperature.
 For instance, the coldest average low temperature in Des Moines is about 14°F, according to U.S. climate data.
 If you want your garage heated to 68 degrees, the temperature rise is 54 degrees.

-Factor in the efficiency of your garage when determining heater size.
-A well insulated garage won't require as large of a furnace as a leaky and poorly insulated garage would.
-It pays in the long run to insulate and seal air leaks in your garage or workshop.
+Don’t forget to factor in your garage’s efficiency when determining heater size.
+A well-insulated garage won't require as large of a furnace as a leaky and poorly-insulated garage would.
+In the long run, insulating and sealing air leaks in your garage or workshop could significantly reduce energy costs.
 You might also consider installing ceiling fans to help circulate air, especially if your garage or workshop has tall ceilings.